naderenoora/Digital-Flashcard-Learning-Platform/IssueTemplate.md

 ### Issue Description
-Describe the issue or improvement related to the flashcard platform.
+Describe the issue or improvement related to the flashcard platform .